MiguelAngelHGProjects/Usabi_Project/README.md

 - Open your `config/aplication.yml` file
 - Update the `username`, `password`, and `database` values with your own PostgreSQL credentials

-## Contributing

-Contributions are welcome!
-If you want to contribute to the project, follow these steps:

-Fork the repository.
-Create a branch for your contribution: git checkout -b feature/new-feature Make your changes and commit: git commit -m 'Add new feature' Push to your branch: git push origin feature/new-feature Open a Pull Request on GitHub.

 ## Models
 - E/R model